If

 -Chinese proverb.

-Id been one of 17,000 employees at an Orlando, Florida defense
+Id been one of 17,000 employees at a Florida defense plant.
+Then

-workforce neared 5,000, my own layoff notice came.
+unsuccessfully.
+Finally, as our workforce neared 5,000 in 1993, my own layoff notice came.

 Wed had layoff insurance on our home mortgage, but the company

 had dropped all its Florida policies that summer.
-The replacement policy hadnt taken
+The replacement policy wouldnt

-Ten days before my notice, my wife was diagnosed with spinal arthritis.
+Ten days before that "pink slip," my wife was diagnosed with

-Her doctor told her that Floridas humidity would mean life in a wheelchair.
-So we
+spinal arthritis.
+Staying in Floridas humidity would mean life in a wheelchair.
+So

 computers told us to start near Sacramento, California.
 We did, living in a small tent